 In addition to showing that there was negligence it is also necessary for a medical malpractice lawyer to show that the negligence actually caused some injury or harm to the patient.
 It is usually necessary to establish the natural progression of the illness and the likely outcome if non-negligent treatment had been given in order to compare the outcome following the negligent treatment.
 If injury and damage are proved by medical malpractice lawyers to be caused as a result of negligence by a health care provider then compensation may include financial awards for:-

 - travelling expenses

 - special care aids and equipment

 - adapted accommodation and transport

 - general expenses

-We can help you to exercise your legal rights to obtain the compensation you deserve.
+Our medical malpractice lawyers can help you to exercise your legal rights to obtain the compensation you deserve.
 Our lawyers will deal with your case using a contingency fee arrangement which means if you don't succeed in receiving compensation then your lawyers won't get paid.
 Our experts have a client centred approach and focus principally on your needs.
 If you are the innocent victim of a mistake then you may be able to recover compensation.
-For free advice without obligation just complete the contact form or email our offices and a qualified lawyer will telephone you immediately to discuss your compensation claim without further obligation.
+For advice at no cost without obligation just complete the contact form or email our offices and a qualified lawyer will telephone you immediately to discuss your compensation claim without further obligation.